-Note: UW Seattle and Seattle University require 10 credits in quantitative/symbolic reasoning with the additional class in college algebra or precalculus (MATH& 141) (at UW Seattle, a class in Logic (PHIL 120) also serves for the additional class).
+Note: UW Seattle and Seattle University require 10 credits in quantitative/symbolic reasoning with an additional class in college algebra or precalculus (MATH& 141) at UW Seattle, a class in Logic (PHIL 120) also serves for the additional class.

-B. DISTRIBUTION REQUIREMENTS

-1. Humanities (HM) (15 credits)
+B. DISTRIBUTION REQUIREMENTS 1.
+Humanities (HM) (15 credits)

-Consistent with the requirements in all DTA degrees - no more than 10 credits per discipline area, five credits maximum in world languages or ASL.
+Consistent with the requirements in all DTA degrees - no more than 10 credits per discipline area, and five credits maximum in world languages or ASL.
 No more than five credits of performance/skills classes are allowed.
+CMST& 220 Public Speaking 5